HaithemMosbahi/ngx-avatar/README.md

  * getAvatar(size) : method to fetch user avatar from the current source

 ## Override Avatar Configuration
 The avatar module provides the possibility of customizing the avatar component by overriding some of its options.
-For example, the avatar module comes with a set of default colors used to randomly fill the backgroud color of the avatar.
-Thus, it's possible to chnage the default list of colors and to pass your own list.
+For example, the avatar module comes with a set of default colors used to randomly fill the background color of the avatar.
+Thus, it's possible to change the default list of colors and to pass your own list.

 All you need to do is to configure the AvatarModule by calling **forRoot** method.
 The forRoot method takes an AvatarConfig Object that contains the overridden options.